-Mukw' stem 'o' slhilhukw'tul (everything is inter-connected): The Board has also begun to work on the larger issue of "whole of watershed" planning, in both the Cowichan and Koksilah watersheds, starting with forest hydrology workshops in 2018, and continuing through ongoing field trips and conversations.
+Mukw' stem 'o' slhilhukw'tul (everything is inter-connected): The Board began working on the larger issue of "whole of watershed" planning, in both the Cowichan and Koksilah watersheds, including forest hydrology workshops in 2018, and ongoing field trips and conversations in 2019.
 The Board submitted input to the Private Forest Management Review in that regard.
-Through a ten year review of the Board's "Targets" currently underway, new avenues to improve overall watershed health and associated community well-being are emerging.
+Through a ten-year review of the Board's "Targets" currently underway, new avenues to improve overall watershed health and associated community well-being are emerging.

-Strengthening Partnerships: 2019 was also a significant year for solidifying the watershed cogovernance model that we have worked to develop We appreciate the ongoing support of the POLIS Project for Ecological Governance and the BC Freshwater Legacy Initiative in this work.
+Strengthening Partnerships: We also invested significant time to solidify our watershed cogovernance model.
+We appreciate the ongoing support of the POLIS Project for Ecological Governance and the BC Freshwater Legacy Initiative in this work.
 The Board helped to facilitate two multi-day Learning Exchanges between Cowichan Tribes and the five Nicola Valley Nations.
-These provided an opportunity to build relationships, share perspectives and explore strategies for building the local watershed governance capacity of First Nations and their partners.
+These provided opportunities to build relationships and explore strategies for building the local watershed governance capacity of First Nations and their partners.

-Pursuing Sustainable Funding for all Watersheds: Finally, we joined other watershed organizations in presenting to the BC Select Standing Committee on Finance and Government Services to request sustainable funding for the valuable work of local co-governance entities, which was acknowledged in the committee's final report.
-We are now supporting a call for the establishment of a Watershed Security Fund for BC to provide stable provincial funding to First
+Pursuing Sustainable Funding for all Watersheds: Finally, we joined other watershed organizations in presenting to the BC Select Standing Committee on Finance and Government Services to request sustainable funding for the valuable work of local co-governance entities.
+We are now supporting a call for the establishment of a Watershed Security Fund for BC.

-Nations and community based watershed initiatives.
 Here in Cowichan Region, we supported the CVRD to develop their Drinking Water and Watershed Protection Service.